How travel is being impacted by the Ukraine invasion - KRDO

 Ukraine’s neighbor Moldova has also closed its airspace, as has part of Belarus.

-Estonia, Romania, Lithuania and Latvia will ban Russian airlines from their airspace, the countries announced Saturday.

-The United Kingdom, Poland, Moldova and the Czech Republic all previously closed their airspace to Russian airlines following its attack on Ukraine.
+In response to the UK banning Russian aircraft, Russia banned UK airplanes from its airspace.

-The US government’s Federal Aviation Administration has told US pilots to avoid “the entire country of Ukraine, the entire country of Belarus and a western portion of Russia.”
+Meanwhile, the US government’s Federal Aviation Administration told US pilots last week to avoid “the entire country of Ukraine, the entire country of Belarus and a western portion of Russia.”

 The European Union Aviation Safety Agency, known as EASA, has warned of a “high risk” to civilian aircraft flying near the Ukrainian border.